AriFordsham/GHCWiki/building/running-tests/details.md

 # Testsuite Details

+The testsuite is designed largely as follows, where we take the root of the testsuite to be `testsuite/`.
+Firstly we have the individual test cases to run.
+Each test case though can be run in multiple ways.
+These different ways (which are simply called ```ways```) correspond to things like different optimisation levels, using the threaded RTS or not... ect.
+Some test cases can be run in any way while others are specific to certain ways.
+The general layout of the testsuite is this:

+- `config`: Contains the definition of the different ways supported.
+The only file of relevance here is `ghc`.
+No other Haskell compiler is actually supported by the testsuite.
+- `driver`: Contains the python source code that forms the testsuite framework.
+- `mk`: Contains the make source code that forms the testsuite framework.
+The make part is mostly concerned with invoking the python component, which does the actual work.
+- `tests`: Contains the actual test cases to run.
+- `timeout`: Contains a Haskell program that kills a running test case after a certain amount of time.
+Used by the testsuite framework.

+## Testsuite Implementation details

 The testsuite driver is just a set of Python scripts, as are all of the .T files in the testsuite.
 The driver (driver/runtests.py) first searches for all the .T files it can find, and then proceeds to